P.F. Chang’s Mongolian Beef Copycat

 Best Meat to use for Mongolian Beef

-Flank steak is the best type of meat to use for this recipe, because it’s thin, it cooks up quickly and it stays tender in the sauce.
+Flank steak is the best type of meat to use for this recipe because it’s thin, cooks up quickly, and it stays tender in the sauce.
 However, you can use thinly sliced skirt steak or sirloin steak if that’s what you have on hand.
 The marinated beef is thin sliced and pan fried over medium-high heat in batches, so the outside is crisp and the inside is nice and tender.
-So yummy!
+So delicious!

 Cut Some Calories with these Tricks

 P.F.
 Chang’s Mongolian beef is thin sliced and pan fried, as is the beef in this copycat recipe.
-But for a lighter version we have marinated the beef in the sauce and skipped the cornstarch coating.
-Then just cook the beef in the sauce in a pan over the stove.
-It still tastes wonderful, but won’t have that crisp coating on the outside.
+But for a lighter version, I like to marinate the beef in the sauce and skip the cornstarch coating.
+Then I just cook the beef in the sauce in a pan over the stove.
+It still tastes wonderful, but won’t have that crisp fried coating on the outside.
 Skipping the frying process is also a time saver.

 Add Veggies to the Dish

-Add some veggies to the pan.
-Oftentimes after the beef is cooked, I will remove the beef from the pan, wipe clean, then sauté up some broccoli, pea pods, red bell pepper, shredded carrots, onions or baby corn and throw the beef back in.
-Then I will stir the sauce in with the beef and the veggies.
+Add some veggies to the pan for added color and taste (and nutrition).
+After the beef is cooked, I will remove the beef from the pan, wipe the pan clean, and then sauté up some broccoli, pea pods, red bell pepper, shredded carrots, onions or baby corn.
+Once the veggies are sautéed, I throw the beef back in and stir the sauce in with the beef and veggies.
 This is a great way to get some added vitamins and increase your vegetable intake for the day.

 What should I do with all the extra sauce?